aknackiron/testdroid-documentation/espresso/index.md

 The User Guide for AndroidJUnitRunner can be found [here](https://developer.android.com/reference/android/support/test/runner/AndroidJUnitRunner.html).

-# How to use Espresso v2.0 tests at Testdroid Cloud
+# How to use Espresso v2.0 tests at Bitbar Testing

-To get the tested app running on Testdroid Cloud using Espresso scripts some steps are needed.
+To get the tested app running on Bitbar Testing using Espresso scripts some steps are needed.

 ## Step #1: